-Through river fragmentation, both dam and ROR systems impact flow dependent ecosystems (Bunn 2002).
-Reservoirs specifically alter both upstream and downstream temperature averages by generating a relatively stagnant and deep pool in the reservoir, and allowing downstream release generally of one temperature regime through the penstock.
-Sediment accumulation behind a dam not only creates lateral pressure upon the structure, but lends itself to eutrophication due to a halting of nutrient and pollutant transport downstream combined with potentially increased surface temperatures (Grant 2003).
+Through river fragmentation, dam and ROR systems impact flow dependent ecosystems (Bunn 2002).
+Reservoirs specifically alter both upstream and downstream temperature averages by generating a relatively stagnant and deep reservoir, and allowing downstream release of often only one temperature regime through the penstock.
+Sediment accumulation behind a dam not only creates lateral pressure upon the structure, but lends itself to eutrophication due to the halting of nutrient and pollutant downstream transport combined with potentially increased surface temperatures (Grant 2003).
 Reservoirs also generate deforestation of the previously terrestrial land their water covers.
 Release of methane occurs due to decaying organic material in the newly anaerobic environment (Maeck 2013).
 Among numerous other impacts, reservoir filling can force or block species migrations generating ripple effects upon both flora and fauna (Avakyan 2002).
 Failure risk is also a possibility that must be considered and monitored effectively (Hartfort 2011).
-While ROR systems do not generate large reservoirs, they have the ability to siphon great portions or the majority of a rivers' water is away from its course.
+While ROR systems do not generate large reservoirs, they have the ability to siphon great portions or the majority of a rivers' water away from its course.
 Depending on how much flow is utilized, the dewatering of a river section alters sediment transportation, temperature gradients, and other habitat health requirements (Fassnacht 2003).
 Complete fragmentation of these components is possible if the majority of flow is siphoned.
-Fish populations, for example, must adapt to often halted or degraded migration pathways in either reservoir or ROR systems.
-Furthermore, a significant flow regime alteration facilitates more successful invasions of exotic species (Bunn 2002).
-When considering these examples in addition to the hydraulic uncertainties, alteration impacts to river flow regimes are clear and thus must be fully contrasted against potential benefits.
+Fish populations, for example, must adapt to halted or degraded migration pathways in either reservoir or ROR systems.
+Furthermore, a significant flow regime alteration facilitates more successful exotic species invasions (Bunn 2002).
+When considering these examples in addition to hydraulic uncertainties, it is clear that alteration impacts to river flow regimes must be fully contrasted against potential benefits.

 Depending on scale, hydro projects can be physically intrusive and economically burdening.
 The infrastructure required to generate and transport hydropower can become destructive, especially when accessing more remote areas.
 For example, roads must be built large enough to move equipment and materials for construction.
 Additionally, transmission lines and towers needed to connect to a main energy line add to impacts such as deforestation, habitat intrusion, and visual pollution.
 While actual operation costs are low, construction costs and potential mitigation and damage repair issues can amount to extraordinary financial burden, especially with large developments.
-As large sums of money are involved, "optimistic judgments" or justifications for a hydro project "are often exacerbated by deception, i.e. strategic misrepresentation by project promoters" (Ansar 2014, 7).
+As great sums of money are involved, "optimistic judgments" or justifications for a hydro project "are often exacerbated by deception, i.e. strategic misrepresentation by project promoters" (Ansar 2014, 7).
 Among management authorities, the reality of profit margins has often promoted an acquired ignorance of not only realistic MW estimations, but also ecological consequences.